thindil/steamsky/bin/doc/CONTRIBUTING.md

 ### Some general hints about reporting bugs

-- If you use Github issues, it is recommended to use the bug report template.
+* If you use Github issues, it is recommended to use the bug report template.
   It contains advice for the desired information included in the report.
-- In the "Title" field try to write short but not a too vague description of the problem.
+* In the "Title" field try to write short but not a too vague description of the problem.
 Good example: "Game crashed when entering base".
 Bad example:
   "Game crashes often."
-- In the body/comment field try to write as much informations about the problem as possible.
-In most cases, more informations is better than less.
+* In the body/comment field try to write as much information about the problem as possible.
+In most cases, more information is better than less.
 General rule of a good problem report is to give enough information to allow other people to reproduce the problem.
 It may be in the form of the steps which are needed for recreating this problem.
-- If the game crashed, in most cases it should create file *error.log* in *data* directory.
+* If the game crashed, in most cases it should create file *error.log* in *data* directory.
 It will be a lot of help if you can attach that file to the bug report.
 Every bug information in this file contains: Date when the crash occured, version of the game used, the source code file and line in this file.
-  If game can't discover the source code file, it write memory address instead.
+  If game can't discover the source code file, it writes memory address instead.
   You can check this last information by using command `addr2line` in the directory where *steamsky* executable file is.
 Example: